These are the best sales books for your 2019 reading list.

 Of all the different types of books I read, sales books have probably been the most common (though I spend a lot of time reading books that have nothing to do with sales, which has tremendous value).

-That said, when people learn of my “manic habit” of reading sales books, they often ask me which ones I’d recommend.
+When people learn of my “manic habit” of reading sales books, they often ask me which ones are the best sales books.

 More than any specific books, I’d recommend picking up the habit of reading to begin with.